YogeshKanda7/JEST_DEMO/README.md

 Getting Started:
 This guide is regarding setting up for API automation framework using jest-supertest:

-To install required module, in the root directory run:
+* Jest is the framework which provide test runner, configurations, assertions etc

-npm i
+* supertest is the tool which make the request to API and fetch the response.

-This will install all required modules as mentioned in "package.json" file
+* To install all required modules, in the root directory run of project: npm install or npm i

-Jest is the framework and supertest is tool to make the request and get the response.
+This will install all required modules as specified in "package.json" file

 There are different environments to run the test against:
 1. Mock env : npm run test-mock
 2. Test env : npm run test-proxy